hydrosoc/rhydro_EGU19/README.md

 The detailed and time-tabled list of contributions, tutorials and discussion points will be here as soon it's ready.

 ## Slides
-All materials will be uploaded to this repository well before the course begins.
+All materials will be uploaded to this repository before the course begins.
 To get everything (slides, data, code, etc.) onto your local machine, we recommend to [download the whole github course repository](https://codeload.github.com/hydrosoc/rhydro_EGU19/zip/master).
 Individual presentations (*.html* or PDF files) can be downloaded from the [presentations folder](./presentations) and viewed in a regular web browser (once they have been made available).

 ## Checks
 We will provide any relevant information you require to follow along during the course in due time.
 This includes software (versions) and any other materials.
 Stay tuned!
+**Update**: We've chosen a presentation-style delivery of the course, rather than a hands-on workshop.
+You are more than welcome to follow along in the raw  (if provided) or rendered versions of any materials.
+However, some operations, such as downloading and handling rasters, take multiple minutes.
+If you do want to execute code provided in the raw documents, we advise to give it a try in advance of the course, and ask questions where/if necessary during the session.
+Required packages are highlighted where necessary.
 <!--- - To follow along, participants may wish to run the following code before the session:
   install.packages(c("rnrfa", "lfstat", "osmdata", "tidyverse", "sf", "leaflet", "ncdf4","lubridate", "ggplot2", "raster", "rgdal", "airGRteaching", "airGR"))
 - For the netCDF presentation, sample gridded data for 2015-06 can be downloaded directly by clicking <a href="https://catalogue.ceh.ac.uk/datastore/eidchub/b745e7b1-626c-4ccc-ac27-56582e77b900/chess_precip_201506.nc" rel="nofollow">here</a> and the catchment shapefile can be downloaded from <a href="http://nrfa.ceh.ac.uk/data/station/spatial_download/12001" rel="nofollow">here</a> (see acknowledgments in presentation).